nate-d-olson/engineering-bio-lacI-landscape/README.md

 leading  | ATATTTGCTCATGAGCCCGAAGTGG ||
 training | TGAGCGAGGAAGCACCTCAGATAAA ||

+## Processing 20200108 PacBio CCS Dataset
+- Modified snakemake to use new CCS dataset as input and output to input dataset specific directory (commit tag edb7fbd2408e06a40a5ebf2f94bbad076edf9cf4)

 # Notes
 - Might want to look into read mapper for circular genomes - or find out how to best deal with supplementary alignments